What We DoScroll To Top

-Perhaps your community has an up-to-date action plan but requires support in driving forward projects that will improve local areas for years to come.
+Perhaps your community has an up-to-date action plan but requires support in driving forward the projects identified in it.
 This could include support to set up as a constituted group, identifying funding sources and training opportunities, and drafting business plans, project proposals, funding applications and procurement documents.

 Meet The Team

 We are a team of five consisting of a Project Manager, Finance and Administration Officer and three Project Officers.

 Kirsten Robb, Project Manager